f5devcentral/ai-stepbystep-lab/docs/class1/module2/lab2.rst

     [Plugin Number] Enter the number of the plugin to setup (leave empty to skip):

-Hit return with no plugin number to exit setup.
+8. Hit **Enter** with no plugin number to Exit setup.
 Fabric is now configured.

 Fabric Patterns
 ---------------